babashka/sci/doc/ai/0008-cljd-port.md

 ergonomics features make that work:

-- String-named namespace requires (namespaces.cljc): *loaded-libs* is a sorted set of symbol lib names; a string lib name among symbols made the comparator throw String.compareTo(Symbol).
+- String-named namespace requires (namespaces.cljc): *loaded-libs* is a sorted set of symbol lib names.
+A string lib name among symbols made the comparator throw String.compareTo(Symbol).
 A str-based comparator on cljd lets a namespace registered under a string key be required and aliased, so a script does `(:require ["package:flutter/material.dart" :as m])`. cljd.flutter is a